"My songs, are the wounded birds and their painful moans are my poetry."

 Mohan Bhandari, an eminent writer and one of Shiv Batalvi’s closest friends believes:

 Many notable singers have sung verses of Shiv Kumar Batalvi in the past.
-A few important names are: Deedar Singh Pardesi, Jagjit Singh (‘Maye Ni Main Ik Shikra Yaar Banaya’), Kuldip Deepak (‘Nee Jinde Kal Main Nahin’), Asa Singh Mastana (‘Mainu Tera Shabab Lai Baitha’), Surinder Kaur (‘Hai Oye Mere Dadhia Rabba’), Mahendra Kapoor (‘Asaan te Joban Rut Te Marna’), Nusrat Fateh Ali Khan (‘Maye Ni Maye’), Mohammed Rafi (‘Jach Mainu Aa Gaye’) and many more.
+Including singers Deedar Singh Pardesi, Jagjit Singh (‘Maye Ni Main Ik Shikra Yaar Banaya’), Kuldip Deepak (‘Nee Jinde Kal Main Nahin’), K Deep and Jagmohan Kaur (Shiv Kumar Batalvi De Geet), Asa Singh Mastana (‘Mainu Tera Shabab Lai Baitha’), Surinder Kaur (‘Hai Oye Mere Dadhia Rabba’), Mahendra Kapoor (‘Asaan te Joban Rut Te Marna’), Nusrat Fateh Ali Khan (‘Maye Ni Maye’), Mohammed Rafi (‘Jach Mainu Aa Gaye’) and many more.

 A Punjabi play namely, Dardaan Da Darya was performed at ‘Punjab Kala Bhavan’, Chandigarh in 2004 which depicted the life of Shiv Kumar Batalvi.